SeaDve/seadve.github.io/content/blog/10-kooha-2-3/index.md

 > [Kooha](https://github.com/SeaDve/Kooha) is a simple screen recorder for Linux with a minimal interface.
 You can simply click the record button without having to configure a bunch of settings.

 While we strive to keep Kooha simple, we also want to make it better.
-This release, composed of over 100 commits, is focused on quality-of-life improvements and bug fixes.<!-- more -->
+This release, composed of over [300 commits](https://github.com/SeaDve/Kooha/compare/v2.2.4...v2.3.0), is focused on quality-of-life improvements and bug fixes.<!-- more -->

 This release includes a refined interface, improved area selection, more informative notifications, and other changes.
 Read on to learn more about the new features and improvements.